ubccr/ccrdocs/pages/2fa.md

 - Be sure you enter the six digit code from your authenticator app.
 Remember they change every 30 seconds.
+- Be sure you're tapping on your CCR account in the authentication app and not your UBIT account.
 - If you recently changed phones and did not setup a new OTP token on your new device you will be locked out of your account.
 Please [contact CCR Help](help.md) to receive instructions on how to proceed.